muneebsamad/project4-team4/README.md

 #### Usage
 This dataset oofers potential for analyzing trends in video game sales across different regions, genres, and platforms over time.

 ## Visualization and Data Analysis

+The script for visualization and data analysis is located in `visualization.ipynb` notebook.

 #### Installation